Vesna Wallace

 Lauran Hartley

-Lauran Hartley (PhD, Indiana University) is Tibetan Studies Librarian for the C.V.
-Starr East Asian Library at Columbia University and occasionally serves as Adjunct Lecturer in Tibetan Literature for the Department of East Asian Languages and Cultures.
-She has also taught courses on Tibetan literature…
+Lauran Hartley is Director of the Modern Tibetan Studies Program at the Weatherhead East Asian Institute at Columbia University.
+She also teaches regularly as Adjunct Assistant Professor for the Department of East Asian Languages and Cultures, and previously taught courses on Tibetan literature and religion…

 Lama Jabb (མདའ་ཚན་བླ་མ་སྐྱབས)